santisoler/lapis2019/text.md

 A lower value of **delta** generates more subdivisions.
 So the value of **delta** controls both the accuracy and the computation time.

+## Conclusions

+Gravitational fields of Tesseroids with continuous densities can be approximated through GLQ along with a 2D adaptive and a density-based discretization algorithms.

+The distance-size ratio D must be equal to 1 and 2.5 for the potential and its gradient components to achieve 0.1% accuracy.

+The delta ratio must be 0.1 to achieve 0.1% accuracy on most geophysical applications.

+Gravitational fields of sedimentary basins show meaningful differences if the density variation is taken into account.